What requirements must herbs and spices meet to be allowed on the European market?

 Control of unauthorised agents

 The EU has strict regulations on what substances are allowed in foods.
 This is to ensure safe food for consumers.
-Regulation 1333/2008 establishes the overall framework for the use of food additives in the EU.
+Regulation 1333/2008 sets the overall framework for the use of food additives in the EU.
 This regulation contains a list of approved food additives and their permitted uses, as well as labelling rules.
-Regulation 231/2012 provides additional, detailed purity criteria for food additives.
+Regulation 231/2012 sets out extra, detailed purity criteria for food additives.
 It lists the specific chemical composition, purity standards and production methods that approved additives must meet.

 For spices and spice mixes, the restrictions for colouring agents are especially relevant.
-Of the 277 issues reported in the RASFF for 2024, 7 concerned the unauthorised use of colouring agents.
-This was about the same as in 2023, but it was significantly less than the total of 16 in 2022.
+Of the 279 issues reported in the RASFF for 2025, 9 were about the unauthorised use of colouring agents.
+This was about the same as in 2023 and 2024, but it was much less than the 16 in 2022.
 Examples of colouring agents found in spice mixes include Sudan I, II and IV, as well as Rhodamine B.

 Fighting adulteration

 Another issue is the adulteration of herbs and spices.
+Adulteration is when other substances are mixed into a product, which affects quality.
 The more valuable the product, the more likely adulteration is.
 Examples are vanilla extract made from tonka beans, oregano mixed with strawberry leaves and saffron mixed with cheap components.

 Several organisations and projects have launched initiatives to fight food fraud.
 The ESA has published an Adulteration Awareness Document (available to ESA members), and the UK Spice and Seasoning Association offers guidance on the authenticity of herbs and spices.